 Generally, academic entry requirements differ according to the course a prospective student wants to apply for, as well as the institution they hope to enrol in.
 For a Bachelor’s Degree course in Singapore, Malaysian students must have completed the following academic qualifications:

-- STPM with a minimum of 2 passes
+- STPM: Minimum of 2 passes

 Language Entry Requirements